 Freezers work better when they are filled with stuff.
 If you don’t have much to put in there, try putting something in there to reduce the space.
 Defrosting is also really important – make sure you do this regularly to save energy.
 If you find you don’t use the freezer for much more than ice, just buy a fridge with a small freezer compartment rather than a separate unit.

 6. Size your whites

 It goes without saying that the bigger your fridge-freezer, the more expensive it will be to run – a big American style fridge makes no sense in a small 1 bedroom flat, right?
 Also remember that as a general rule, a separate fridge and freezer is more expensive to run than a combined unit.
-Make do with a smaller fridge by picking up fresh food every day, rather than buying a bunch and storing it, American style.
+Make do with a smaller fridge – and make sure it’s rated A in terms of energy usage.
+Pick up fresh food every day, rather than buying a bunch and storing it, American style.
 You’ll probably also waste less food this way!

 7. Cleaner is cheaper